Lab 1: Introduction to Kotlin

 Run the code and try to login using the correct and incorrect credentials.

-Let's refactor the code and reduce the number of nested if
+Let's refactor the code and reduce the number of nested if statements:

 fun main() {